-B\K is a national firm and has completed feasibility studies in 48 of 50 states.
-Through that diverse experience B\K has identified trends within community recreation centers that are important to take into account.
+BK is a national firm and has completed feasibility studies in 48 of 50 states.
+Through that diverse experience, BK has identified trends within community recreation centers that are important to take into account.

 Aquatic Trends.
-While the traditional flat-water pool continues to be a common aquatic component, more communities are investing in indoor leisure pools.
+While the traditional flat-water pool continues to be a standard aquatic component, more cities are investing in indoor leisure pools.
 The indoor leisure pool typically has a zero depth entry, play features and lap lanes incorporated into one body of water.
 These bodies of water also tend to have a higher water temperature, 86-88 degrees.
-While these facilities have a higher operating cost they also have greater appeal to the general public and can be programmed to address the full spectrum of aquatic participants.
+While these facilities have a higher operating cost, they also have greater appeal to the general public and can be programmed to address the full spectrum of aquatic participants.

-An additional trend that B\K is seeing on the rise is the incorporation of warm-water therapy pools.
+An additional trend that BK sees on the rise is the incorporation of warm-water therapy pools.
 These bodies of water tend to be warmer than a leisure pool, 92-94 degrees.
 These bodies of water typically include a stair and ramp entrance, are a square or rectangle shape with a depth of 4-5 feet.
-Another common features of this type of pool is an association with a hospital or rehabilitation group.
+Another common feature of this type of pool is an association with a hospital or rehabilitation group.

 Non-Aquatic Trends.
-In almost every community that B\K works there is a lack of gymnasium space, this is true of the City based upon stakeholder meetings.
-As the local school district program levels continue to increase the availability of gymnasium time for outside group use has decreased dramatically.
-This becomes a significant challenge for recreation departments whose programming is dependent upon those spaces.
+In almost every community that BK works there is a lack of gymnasium space, this applies to the City of O'Fallon based upon stakeholder meetings.
+As the local school district program levels continue to increase the availability of gym time for outside group use has decreased dramatically.
+The decline in availability is a significant challenge for recreation departments whose programming is dependent upon those spaces.

-The components of indoor walking tracks, multi-purpose rooms, senior space and pre-school/youth space continue to be in significant demand.
-Another facility component that B\K sees an increase demand for is that of indoor turf space, which can be used to address the off-season needs of fields sports and functional training.
+The components of indoor walking tracks, multi-purpose rooms, senior space, and preschool/youth space continue to be in significant demand.
+Another facility component that BK sees an increased demand for is that of indoor turf, which can be used to address the off-season needs of fields sports and functional training.

 Finally, there still continues to be significant demand for fitness and wellness.
-The demand for weight, cardio and functional training space is increasing as is the age range of the individuals demanding it.
-Seniors and retirees are not as interested in the traditional senior programming model.
+The demand for weight, cardio, and functional training space is increasing as is the age range of the individuals requesting it.
+Seniors and retirees are not as interested in traditional programming models.
 This segment of the population is staying active longer and have a high level of interests in maintaining an active lifestyle.
 The primary service area currently has 24.4% of their population aged 55+.
 Another trend within health and wellness is to provide educational opportunities through classes and guest speakers.
-In some instances these health and wellness educational opportunities can be a partnership between the local health care providers and the facility.
+In some instances, this health and wellness educational opportunities can be a partnership between the local health care providers and the facility.